Computing nonlinear Schr\"odinger equations with Hermite functions beyond harmonic traps: Stable simulation of the DNLSE

 i.e. \eqref{eqn:general_schroedinger} with $V(\psi,x)=i\delta\partial_x(|\psi|^2\psi)$.
 The stiff nonlinearity generally causes stability issues in classical methods, and leads to the imposition of stringend CFL conditions.
-In our new approach we exploit the so-called R-transform to derive fully explicit unconditionally stable methods.
+In our new approach we exploit the so-called R-transform to derive fully explicit unconditionally stable methods (with respect to time step size and spatial resolution).